CMU-17-214/f2023/labs/lab03.md

 2. Run queue.test.ts file(see readme.txt for instructions).
 Write more test cases to finish the specification testing for LinkedIntQueue.
 See Appendix 2 for notation.

 For ArrayIntQueue use structural testing.
 Specifically test underlying implementation of the ArrayIntQueue class, not just test against the IntQueue specification.
 1. Open Java folder with IDE.
 Run IntQueueTest class in the IDE (see readme.txt).
 Change the mQueue variable to ArrayIntQueue and run testing again.
-Use your IDE to see the code coverage result.
+Use your IDE to see the line coverage result.
 See appendix 3 for coverage tooling.
 2. Try to find 2 bugs in ArrayIntQueue by running your test.
 Fix each bug that was found.
-3. Write more test cases to achieve 100% code coverage.
+3. Write more test cases to achieve 100% line coverage.
 Hint: you also need to write tests for ensureCapacity.
 It is fine if you don’t have time to finish it during the class.

 ## Appendix 1: Test Integration in VSCode
 The Java plugin and Jest (for Javascript) plugin in VSCode provide great test integration functionality.
 The testing side panel shows all the tests of the current project.
 You can also run all tests or a particular test here.